martinherrerias/matlab-polygon-clipper/README.md

 # matlab-polygon-clipper
 An unofficial fork of Erik Johnson's MEX interface to Angus Johnsons's polygon clipper.

-BRANCHES:
+BRANCHES
-   main -- contains Erik Johnson's code with minor fixes polygon -- adapted to work with the polygon class in https://github.com/martinherrerias/matlab-utils
+   - main -- contains Erik Johnson's code with minor fixes
+   - polygon -- adapted to work with the polygon class in https://github.com/martinherrerias/matlab-utils

-FUNCTIONS:
+FUNCTIONS

-   polyclip -- find the difference, intersection, xor or union of two polygons polyout  -- outset (or inset) a polygon's vertices
+   - polyclip -- find the difference, intersection, xor or union of two polygons
+   - polyout  -- outset (or inset) a polygon's vertices

 The work is done by the MEX file matlab/clipper (which must be compiled).